South Venice, Florida: 2020 census

+Income and poverty

 The median income for a household in the CDP was $64,445.
 6.5% of the population lived below the poverty threshold.
 93.3% of the population 25 years and older were high school graduates or higher and 22.6% of that same population had a Bachelor's degree or higher.
 95.1% of households had a computer and 90.8% had a broadband internet subscription.